schlegel11/JFXAnimation/README.md

 ...
 ```

-There are a lot more functions and also lazy method representations which also provides access to the actual animation object (like the target method in this example).
+There are a lot more functions and also lazy method representations, which also provides access to the actual animation object (like the target method in this example).
-For more see the JFXAnimationTemplateAction class.
 <br>
 <br>